notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 - Allow users to opt-in to announcements and product updates

-  If on React configure a card in the Admin Panel and add the React Card to the dapp frontend.
+  If on React configure a card in the Admin Portal and add the React Card to the dapp frontend.
 This will automatically set up relevant sources and filters.
   If not on React use the Frontend Client to create alerts, make sure to use the correct topic id.
-  Send out announcements from the Community Manager in the Admin Panel.
+  Send out announcements from the Community Manager in the Admin Portal.

 - Send out alert when price of an asset on Coingecko changed